krxley/karl-portfolio/README.md

 # Karl-Portfolio

-Karl’s Portfolio is a creative, living gallery crafted with HTML and SCSS.
-Wander through playful project snapshots, experimental UI explorations, and thoughtful interactions—each piece a small design journey.
-The site pairs a minimalist, responsive layout with subtle details and animations to invite curiosity, spark ideas, and make connections.
-Built to be fast and easy to remix, it's perfect for collaborators, prospective teams, and anyone who loves elegant, hands-on front-end work.
+Karl’s Portfolio blends a professional, design-forward presentation with a warm, personal voice.
+It highlights selected front‑end projects, design experiments, and practical code demos built with semantic HTML and SCSS.
+The site favors clarity, accessibility, and fast load performance, using subtle interactions and intentional typography to make the work feel approachable and polished.

+Inside you'll find concise case snapshots, links to live demos and source, and short notes about the problems solved and lessons learned.
+Built to be easy to remix and extend, the project welcomes feedback and collaboration—whether you’re a hiring manager, a fellow designer-developer, or someone who likes elegant, hands-on front-end work.

+Demo
+- Live demo: (add link)

+Technologies
+- HTML
+- SCSS
+- Optional: small JavaScript for interactions

+License
+- MIT

+Contact
+- Email: (add email)